prominenceai/deepstream-services-library/docs/api-source.md

 ```C
 DslReturnType dsl_source_rtsp_timeout_set(const wchar_t* name, uint timeout);
 ```
-This service sets the frame buffer timeout value for the named RTSP Source.
+This service sets the new-buffer-timeout value for the named RTSP Source to use.
 Setting the `timeout` to 0 will disable stream management and terminate any reconnection cycle if in progress.

 **Parameters**
  * `name` - [in] unique name of the Source to query